TeamHaxGD/GDDocs/endpoints/common_parameters.md

 #### gjp
 The encoded password of the player.
 If the player is not logged in, this is empty or not even included.
 #### udid
-An alphanumeric ID used to identify unregistered players.
-This is either based on the device, or generated casually.
+An unique device code to identify the player account linked to the device.
 #### uuid
 Yet another ID used to identify unregistered players.
 These are generated through the database using an unique value.
 #### secret